luiswirth/zuccmap2024fs/pres/main.typ

   Spill the tea!
   #pause

+  Logical Interpretation of Type Theory .

-  Leverage the Type System!
+  Leverage the Type System!\
+  #sym.arrow.squiggly *Mathematical Statements need to be types!*
   #pause

-  *Mathematical Statements need to be types!*
-  #pause
+  #v(1cm)

   Start by expressing *Propositional Logic* using types.
   #table(